ttv20/ics-forensics-tools/README.md

     <br/>
 <br/>

-The output includes 3 sections for each test:
-1. raw data - all the data we search in.
-2. suspicious - things we found out as suspicious - should be checked if they are legitimate or malicious.
-3. recommendation - things we found out as weak security points and recommendations for fixing them.

 ##Resources and Technical data & solution:
 [Microsoft Defender for IoT](https://azure.microsoft.com/en-us/services/iot-defender/#overview) is an agentless network-layer security solution that allows organizations to continuously monitor and discover assets, detect threats, and manage vulnerabilities in their IoT/OT